 Educationists have sounded a warning about electronic games, saying children immersed in Playstation and X-Box are at greater risk of doing poorly at school.

-We interrupt Overcoming Game Addiction to share learning from past years:
+We interrupt Overcoming Game Addiction to share interesting fact from way back when:

 Today is: 15th July (GMT), in history on the 15th of July, 1952 AD the following birth happened: